OwlCyberDefense/clip/README.md

 ##### Where are my USB devices?
 There is a STIG requirement (CCE-27277-3) to not allow USB storage devices.
 This is accomplished by not allowing the usb_storage module to be loaded.
 To allow USB storage devices, remove /etc/modprobe.d/usb_storage.conf.

+##### How to I exclude RPMs?
+There is a file conf/pkglist.excludelist which is used to exclude RPMs as build or runtime dependencies.
+Add one rpm per line, it can be as generic as the name of the package (i.e. httpd, java) or specific with version (i.e. httpd-2.4.53-7.el9_1.1. java-11-openjdk-headless-11.0.ea.28-7.el7).

 ## Known Issues <a id="known-issues"></a>

 ##### VirtualBox